YasykurKhalis/Sisop-FP-2025-IT-B07/README.md

 1. Arslan, A. N. (2008).
 An algorithm with linear expected running time for string editing with substitutions and substring reversals. *Information Processing Letters, 106*(5), 213–218. https://doi.org/10.1016/j.ipl.2007.11.017
 2. Nurmi, J., & Rantala, M. (2008).
 A configurable Linux file system for multimedia data.
 In Proceedings of the Third International Conference on Software and Data Technologies, 127–134.
 SciTePress. https://www.scitepress.org/Papers/2008/19371/19371.pdf
-3.Gusfield, D. (1997).
+3. Gusfield, D. (1997).
 Algorithms on Strings, Trees, and Sequences: Computer Science and Computational Biology.
 Cambridge University Press. https://doi.org/10.1017/CBO9780511574931